 200 West Esplanade, North Vancouver, is a 58,000 square foot mixed-use development that includes 75 rental apartments and approximately 9,000 square feet of retail GLA at grade.
 The building structure is now complete and interior fit-out work is well underway, on track for occupancy of the building in-late 2023.
+Pre-leasing of the retail and residential is progressing well.
 The Trust's co-development partner in the project is Cressey Development Group.